Mohammed-Adly/RFM_Customer_Segmentation/README.md

   -  **Recency**: Days since the customer's last purchase.
   -  **Frequency**: Total number of unique invoices.
   -  **Monetary**: Total amount spent.
--  **Assign RFM Scores**: Customers were scored from 1 to 4 for each RFM metric based on quartiles[cite: 203, 205].
+-  **Assign RFM Scores**: Customers were scored from 1 to 4 for each RFM metric based on quartiles.
 A combined `RFM_Score` was created by concatenating these scores.

 ### 6. Customer Segmentation & Visualization

 -  **Segment Definition**: Customers were categorized into actionable segments like 'Champions', 'At-Risk Customers', 'Potential Loyalists', and 'Hibernating Customers' using a predefined mapping based on their RFM scores.
--  **Final Visualization**: A horizontal bar chart was generated to display the total number of customers within each defined segment[cite: 228], providing a clear view of the customer base distribution.
+-  **Final Visualization**: A horizontal bar chart was generated to display the total number of customers within each defined segment, providing a clear view of the customer base distribution.

 ![Number of Customers in Each Segment](./Images/bar_chart_segments.png)